2017-2018 Accomplishments for Oak Ridge Schools

-For a printed list of accomplishments by students and staff at Oak Ridge Schools, please click on this link to download the document: 2016-2017 Accomplishments for Oak Ridge Schools
+For a printed list of accomplishments by students and staff at Oak Ridge Schools, please click on this link to download the document: 2017-2018 Accomplishments for Oak Ridge Schools.

 OAK RIDGE HIGH SCHOOL

-An ORHS senior won the Tennessee Junior Science and Humanities Symposium and advanced to the national competition.
+Two ORHS seniors placed 2nd and 3rd in the Tennessee Junior Science and Humanities Symposium and advanced to the national competition.

-At the Southern Appalachian Science and Engineering Fair, Senior Division competition, one student from Oak Ridge High School took 2nd place and went on to compete at the International level.
+At the Southern Appalachian Science and Engineering Fair, Senior Division competition, multiple student projects placed in the top 5.

 ORHS had a great year competing in various science competitions.
 Science Bowl finished first out of over sixty teams across the state and competed at the National Science Bowl Competition.
 Math Thesis and ESR students also competed and won several awards at SASEF.